The Off Grid Camper.

 This leaves us with two options..

-Get new appliances that operate at 12v DC, the advantage of this option is efficiency.
-When your battery is the same voltage as your appliances there is nothing complicated you must do to accommodate the change.
+Get new appliances that operate at 12-24V DC.
+The advantage of this option is efficiency.
+When your battery is the same voltage as your appliances there is nothing complicated you must do to accommodate a change in voltage and there are no inefficiencies.

 OR

 We can convert 12v DC to 120v AC, and this is where the inverter comes into the picture.
-For most off grid electrical systems an inverter is usually recommended, but we try to keep its use to a minimum.
+For most off-grid electrical systems an inverter is usually recommended, but we try to keep its use to a minimum.
 When changing voltages there is always an efficiency loss.
 In our installations we use high quality products such as the Victron Multiplus.

 Putting it all together.